PavelKryshtal/cloudtestdrive/DataScience/prereq2/lab.md

 ![](./images/newimage4.png)

 - Check "Create a Project and Notebook Session".
-- We recommend you choose VM.Standard2.8 (not VM.Standard.E2.8) as the shape.
+- We recommend you choose VM.Standard2.8 (*not* VM.Standard.*E*2.8) as the shape.
 This is a high performance shape, which will be especially useful when we run AutoML later on.

 ![](./images/newimage5b.png)